Incorporating Hidden Layer representation into Adversarial Attacks and Defences: Adversarial Example Generation

 In this section, to begin, we introduce three existed types of adversarial attack.
 These three types of adversarial attack include most of the current adversarial attack methods.
-By analyzing the characters of these attacks, we present a more generalized definition of adversarial examples which can explain the existent of adversarial examples in DNNs.
-Then, we introduce that the generalized adversarial examples can be degenerate currently existed adversarial examples by adding some restricted condition.
+By analyzing the characters of these attacks, we propose an assumption.
+Based this assumption, we try to explain the existent of adversarial examples in DNNs and propose three adversarial attacks and defences.

 Many works follow the definition of adversarial examples drawn by Szedegy et al. \cite{2_szegedy2013intriguing}.
-We refer to this type of adversarial examples as Imperceptible Adversarial Examples which is very close to the original image but can fool the DNN.
+We refer to this type of adversarial examples as imperceptible adversarial examples which is very close to the original image but can fool the DNN.
 Moreover, Nguyen et al. \cite{4_nguyen2015deep} find a new type of adversarial examples which are unrecognizable to human.
-We refer to it as Unrecognizable Adversarial Examples that are hard to understand for human but is classified by a DNN with high confidence.
-Another type of adversarial examples is Adversarial Patches which are created by adding some small patches to original images \cite{16_brown2017adversarial}.
+We refer to it as unrecognizable adversarial examples that are hard to understand for human but is classified by a DNN with high confidence.
+Another type of adversarial examples is adversarial patches which are created by adding some small patches to original images \cite{16_brown2017adversarial}.
 These adversarial examples have a familiar character that can fool the DNN, but their original images are classified correctly by DNNs.
 The difference between these adversarial examples is the magnitude of change in input.
 The details are shown below:

-\begin{itemize} \item Imperceptible Adversarial Examples: allows the adversary to change the whole image limiting in bounded-norm. \item Unrecognizable Adversarial Examples: allows the adversary to change the whole image without limiting, but the adversarial examples after adding perturbation should be unrecognizable to human. \item Adversarial Patches: allows the adversary to change the image in a confined region. \end{itemize} Therefore, in this paper, we want to explore the unknown type of adversarial examples and give a definition of adversarial examples that will help us understand adversarial examples.
+\begin{itemize} \item Imperceptible adversarial examples: allows the adversary to change the whole image limiting in bounded-norm. \item Unrecognizable adversarial examples: allows the adversary to change the whole image without limiting, but the adversarial examples after adding perturbation should be unrecognizable to human. \item Adversarial patches: allows the adversary to change the image in a confined region. \end{itemize}